sambux1/presentations/qualifying/slides/shuffle/applications.md

 Oblivious shuffle gives us this ability and acts as our bridge between the two worlds.

 And it's this expressivity that makes it a central primitive for complex workloads.

+Hopefully by this point I've motivated shuffle well enough that you're wondering "how do we do it?"
 -->